joachim-n/tome_forms/README.md

 Forms in the HTML output which are the target of a Tome form config entity are altered so that their form action points to the corresponding script.
 They also have a honeypot form element added.
+TODO!

 The script verifies the incoming form ID and the honeypot element.
 Further actions of the script are specific to the form handler plugin.
 For example, the